atomam241/nodejsHangoutsBot/README.md

 # nodejsHangoutsBot
 A Node Js powered bot for hangouts, replies with cleverbot responses.

 Im a high school student, and this is my first (real) use of GitHub.
-Also you should know this project was inspired by [KraxBot](https://github.com/KraXarN/KraxBot), and is really just a compilation of different NodeJs modules and some code, a lot of the work was already done for me by the developers of [NodeJs](https://nodejs.org), and the modules [hangupsjs](https://github.com/algesten/hangupsjs), [cleverbot-node](https://www.npmjs.com/package/cleverbot-node), and [urban](https://www.npmjs.com/package/urban).
-They are the real heroes here.
+Also you should know this project was inspired by [KraxBot](https://github.com/KraXarN/KraxBot), thanks to the developers of [NodeJs](https://nodejs.org), and the modules [hangupsjs](https://github.com/algesten/hangupsjs), [ECTOR](https://www.npmjs.com/package/ector), [urban](https://www.npmjs.com/package/urban), and [webshot](https://www.npmjs.com/package/webshot).

 ### Disclaimer
 - I am not responsible for what the bot says (it can get sassy).